vrk-kpa/suomifi-ui-components/src/core/Link/LinkList/LinkList.md

 - Use a descriptive heading or a label with the list.
 - Link heading or label to the list via the `ariaDescribedBy` prop.
-- Use the right heading level semantically and use the `as` prop for changing the styling if needed.
+- Use the right heading level semantically and use the Heading component's `as` prop for changing the styling if needed.
 - Wrap each child in `LinkListItem` component for the correct styling.
 - `LinkListItem` supports `Link`, `ExternalLink` and `RouterLink` as its children.